 Pusuant to an signed an executive order, Job Service North Dakota has suspended the work search requirement for individuals whose unemployment is related to COVID-19, and is waiving the mandatory one-week waiting period for unemployment benefits a

-PUA: Job Service is now able to accept online claims from independent contractors, gig economy workers, self-employed individuals, and workers who may have exhausted the benefits available to them under the regular Unemployment Insurance system.
+PUA: Job Service is now able to accept online claims from independent contractors, gig economy workers, self-employed individuals, and workers who would not qualify for regular UI benefits.
+The PUA program provides up to 39 weeks of benefits starting on January 27, 2020 and ending on December 31, 2020.

 An executive order issued by Ohio’s governor expands flexibility for Ohioans to receive unemployment benefits during Ohio's emergency declaration period.
 The following provisions have been updated: